GiggInnovations/gigg-knowledge-base/inbox.md

 ## How it works for Social Media posts
--Users add their social media login credentials in Inbox Settings>Connections -They then add 1-3 keywords in Inbox Settings>General -Top media for each keyword is displayed with its own unique row and UI -Users can then delete the displayed posts, pin them to a board, filter them through a search bar, and block the user who posted the media.
+-Users add their social media login credentials in Inbox Settings>Connections -They then add 1-3 keywords in Inbox Settings>General.
+There must be at least one keyword, or else no media will be pulled into the inbox.
+-Top media for each keyword is displayed with its own unique row and UI -Users can then delete the displayed posts, pin them to a board, filter them through a search bar, and block the user who posted the media.